 And while I still gained a sense of joy from her experience, I also found I was feeling relaxed and happy sitting in there with her for its own sake.
 Was I doing the classic getting in touch with my inner child or are cubbies just as appealing to adults as they are to children.
 I found myself reminiscing about my own cubby days.
 My sister and I spend endless hours in cubbies, and they remain some of my fondest childhood memories.

 Dad built us a cubby house in the backyard.
 Hey, there were no windows, the floor was on a definite slant and the door didn’t close properly, but we loved having our own little house to call our own.
 Many items from Mums pantry made its way into our cubby as well as various toys and other backyard goodies.
 In our cubby we welcomed guests, made disgusting snacks of flour and water, fought of would-be enemies and carried out household tasks like sweeping and shelf repair.

 In cooler weather we relished in making our own cubby behind our parents couch.
 Tea parties were often the order of the day.
 Mum and Dads bed was also an excellent cubby location as we hid under the quilts and sheets and created our own tiny world beneath them.
 On a particularly constructive day the aim of the game was creating the cubby as we arranged and rearranged cushions and linen to make the most effective space not too much room but enough to sit inside it!

-So whats the appeal of the humble cubby?
+So what is the appeal of the humble cubby?
 Is it the miniature world children can create in an otherwise large and adult-sized world?
 Is it the joy of imaginative play?
 Is it the ability to carry out role-play based on real life?
 Is it the wonder of an enclosed and cozy space to spend time in?
-I think its probably all of these things.
-Whichever it is, its the game I love playing most with my daughter, and I will never tire of making her cubbies!
+I think it is probably all of these things.
+Whichever it is, it is the game I love playing most with my daughter, and I will never tire of making her cubbies!